Published: Β· Modified: by Steven Pennington Β· This post may contain affiliate links

 Inside the pulp are a pinkish color, compact very firm and juicy, meaty texture with small seeds.
 It is consistent and usually has a delicious sweet taste (9 degrees Brix) due to the balance between sugar and acidity of citrus and malic type.
 Maturation occurs from the inside out.

 The Raf tomato is a vigorous plant but current productions try to reduce this original vigor he has done that encompasses within un-determinate transportation and medium vigor.
-Its natural size can reach 4Β m while production will rarely let the feet.
+Its natural size can reach 4 m while production will rarely let the feet.

 The reason that the Raf tomato is peculiar given for their growing conditions.
 Need a certain salinity water to counteract generating the fruit sugars.
 It has been cultivated for decades but semi-abandonment by more intensive crops.
 Originally it was cultivated in the open but now is under the street or under plastic mesh.

-The production is usually limited to about 2,000 acres and the yield of a plant usually 4β6 kg.
+The production is usually limited to about 2,000 acres and the yield of a plant usually 4–6 kg.
 The yield of a tomato plant of another variety ranges from 20 to 22 kg of product medium.

-37. Rebellion Tomatoes β 45 Types Of Tomatoes
+37. Rebellion Tomatoes

 Definition

-Succulent, smooth-skinned Rebellion tomatoes with a handsome ribbed shape.
-This special variety is good and chunky β just right for stuffing with a Mediterranean or Middle Eastern filling and baking.
-Or cut crossways and dress with a punchy vinaigrette for a striking salad: each slice looks like a childβs drawing of a flower.
+- Succulent, smooth-skinned Rebellion tomatoes with a handsome ribbed shape.
+This special variety is good and chunky – just right for stuffing with a Mediterranean or Middle Eastern filling and baking.
+Or cut crossways and dress with a punchy vinaigrette for a striking salad: each slice looks like a child’s drawing of a flower.

-It will hybridize with common domestic tomatoes.
+- It will hybridize with common domestic tomatoes.
 There are annual, biennial, and perennial varieties.
 Solanum pimpinellifolium is important in tomato breeding.

 Its relatedness to tomatoes and ability to freely cross with them has allowed it to be used for the introduction of disease resistance traits in tomato varieties, as well as in the study of the genetic control of tomato traits such as fruit shape and size.
-Its 900 Mb genome differs from the tomato at 0.6% of base pairs; in comparison, they both differ from the potato (from which they diverged 7.3 million years ago) at 8% of bases.
+Its 900 Mb genome differs from the tomato at 0.6% of base pairs; in comparison, they both differ from the potato (from which they diverged 7.3 million years ago) at 8% of bases. - Considered the ancestor of domesticated tomatoes, it is valued for supplementing the limited gene pool of the domestic tomato.
+Due to agricultural development, the wild currant tomato is becoming less prevalent in the native range of northern Peru and southern Ecuador.
+In addition, seed collection is hampered by issues with the Convention on Biological Diversity.

-39. Roma Tomatoes β 45 Types Of Tomatoes
+39. Roma Tomatoes

 Definition